hapax/hapax.github.io/assets/teaching.md

 How many go through high school, numbed by repetition, cramming and copying just enough to pass tests, never seeing that *there is a mathematical world* out there?
-The problem, I believe, is that maths education is stuck, in a sort of scrubland where these views into the world are unavailable.
+The problem, I believe, is that maths education is stuck in a sort of scrubland, separated from that world.
 To help make the problem more vivid, and its solution clearer, let's consider an analogy to *hiking*.